ZhijianZhou01/BioAider/Update_record.md

     + Sequence Batch Download (NCBI): NCBI sequence batch search.
     + File Merge: Simple function of combining multiple files into one file.
     + Increased the output linked mutation sites and re-beautified the mapping in Mutation analysis function.
-    + Provide graphical interface for [FastTree](https://www.embopress.org/doi/full/10.1038/msb.2011.75) software, which is suitable for big data.
+    + Provide graphical interface for [FastTree](https://www.embopress.org/doi/full/10.1038/msb.2011.75) software, to facilitate parameter setting and usage.
 Thanks to the FastTree development team.
 The copy of FastTree software is in https://github.com/ZhijianZhou01/plugins/releases/download/plugins/external_program.zip.
 If you need it, please unzip external_program.zip and put the directory external_program in the root directory of the BioAider.

 + Fix bugs
     + Mutation Analysis function: Fixed the bug that the "number of stop codons" cannot be counted in the summary file.